 - Whether or not states include farmworkers in their minimum wages.

 - How well average unemployment payments for minimum wage workers cover cost of living for a family of four.

 Worker protection policies

-This dimension considers policies affecting quality of life for working women, especially mothers.
+This dimension considers the quality of life for workers, especially women and parents.
 Among the data points in this dimension:

 - Mandate that pumping breaks for breastfeeding workers be paid breaks.

 - Mandates for equal pay, pay secrecy, and no salary history.